Where Do You Get Your Identity?

 Let me give you an example of what this has looked like in my own life:

 As a life coach, I love to help people overcome struggles and issues so they are able to move toward a fulfilling, purposeful life.
+From a young age, I’ve always wanted to be a life coach and when one of my friends told me about NLP certification training, I knew I had to choose coaching as my career.
+It can be such a rewarding career!
 In the very early stages of my coaching journey, there were times when my heart became particularly invested in some of my clients process toward health and wholeness.
 Sometimes the client did great; they moved forward and began experiencing breakthrough in their areas of struggle.
 Other times, the client stopped moving forward by choosing to give into old fears, behaviors and mindsets.
 Looking back, I could tell when my identity was wrapped up in their process by how I responded to what they chose.
 If they were taking steps back or ignoring issues, I would struggle with questions like, What am I doing wrong?
 Why aren’t I able to help them to the degree that they may need it?
 What if I’m simply not a very good coach?
 What began with simply caring about someone became me taking an unhealthy level of ownership for their progress.
 I would tend to think that their level of results from our coaching sessions was a complete and accurate reflection of my ability and skills to coach others.
 Sadly, I had made it all about me, which is the exact opposite of what my heart’s desire was in the first place – to love and guide people on their journey towards an abundant life.
 My identity was in what I did and how well I could do it, rather than having what I did come from a place of security in knowing my God-given identity.

 In the New Testament, Jesus ran into the problem of people not being able to understand or receive His perfect love He was offering to them.
 And yet, He never took it personally because His identity wasn’t coming from what He was doing.
 His identity was coming from His Father.
 Jesus only did the will of the Father and all of His actions were sourced from God.
 So at the end of the day, if someone didn’t respond the way Jesus was hoping, He didn’t get offended and personally hurt.
 He wasn’t doing it just for the people but also for God.
 So if the people couldn’t receive what he was offering, He was still fulfilling what God put inside of Him to give away to others.
 Even when He was on the cross, and the very people He came to love and bring freedom to were crucifying Him, He uttered, “God forgive them, for they know not what they are doing.”
 (Luke 23:34) That is absolutely incredible to be able to give so purely.